January 8, 2019 at 8:05 pm #70497

 But I’m going to try not to obsess too much. 😂

-- This topic was modified 1 year, 4 months ago by Grace.
+- This topic was modified 3 years ago by Hedges.

 @h-jones Honestly I only watched it because the rest of my family wanted to go see it. xD I’ve always kinda liked spiderman, but I wasn’t expecting much from the movie.
 BUT I LOVED IT!
 It’s probably my favorite superhero movie ever!! =D